The Best Magnesium for Sleep isโฆ

 What Is Magnesium?

-Magnesium is a mineral that naturally occurs in nature and can be found in numerous foods2, particularly legumes and dark green leafy vegetables.
-This mineral plays an important role in the human body, such as helping the heart, bones, muscles, and nerves work effectively.1
+Magnesium is a naturally occurring mineral and can be found in numerous foods, particularly legumes and dark green leafy vegetables.19 This mineral plays an important role in the human body, such as helping the heart, bones, muscles, and nerves work effectively.1

 Some people take magnesium supplements if they have a magnesium deficiency or trouble absorbing magnesium naturally.
 Magnesium supplementation has been found to help improve bone density, migraines, depression, heart disease, and type 2 diabetes.2